psahni/aws_saa_prep/neal_davis_course/EC2/ec2.md

 When choose subnet while creating a EC2 instance, we attach an adaptor to it Multiple adaptors can be attached to a single EC2 instance, but they have to be in same AZ Subnet can be private and public.

 ENI (Elastic Network interface) is the most adaptor and can be used with all instance types

+EFA is good for High Performance Computing, MPI and ML use cases, tightly coupled applications and can be used with all instance types.

 --
 Public, Private and Elastic IP addresses